surniaulula/wpsso/readme.txt

 = 6.14.0-b.3 =

 (2019/11/28) Added support for the "Perfect WooCommerce Brands" plugin (Premium version).
+Added a new "Pinterest Image Description" option in the Document SSO metabox.

 = 6.13.2 =